alperenbelgic/backend-flow-controller/README.md

-# back-end-flow-controller
+# backend-flow-controller
-back end flow controller (bef-c)
+backend flow controller (bfc)

 ## Motivation
 - ability to design or view the application flow with a human readable way